stargatehome/ec-stars-rating/readme.md

 1. Upload the content of the zip package to `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin according to your needs.
-If you need help you can visit [http://emiliocobos.net/ec-stars-rating-wordpress-plugin/](the plugin page)
+If you need help you can visit [the plugin page](http://emiliocobos.net/ec-stars-rating-wordpress-plugin/)
 4. Place the following snippet where you want the stars to appear (normally `single.php`, `content-single.php` or `index.php`):

 ```